JeffreyRiggle/my-site/content/blog/sona-all-the-db/index.md

 }
 ```

 As you might be able to see this _should_ allow you to chain together a bunch of filter conditions with a junction (AND/OR).
 This has two issues, the first is similar to the NoSQL problem.
 While relational databases can do these queries in a query they tend to do better when you generate indexes.
 In this case there is no good index to create.
 The secondary issue is somewhat hard to look at.
 It appears that the implemenation missed the requirement.
 Do you see the issue with this code?
-I will give you a hint it has to do with the junction.

 ```go
 for i, filter := range filter.Filters {